Johnny's Winter Growing Guide

 You can direct seed turnips in the fall.
 Plant enough seed to provide for a long winter-harvest period, and lay row cover over the crop if flea beetles are a problem.

 Winter-harvest carrots are super sweet.
-In addition, they are orange — unlike most fresh winter-harvest crops — adding a welcome touch of color to what you offer for sale.
+In addition, they are orange — unlike most fresh winter-harvest crops — adding a welcome touch of color to the produce you offer for sale.

 Carrots can also be successfully overwintered as young plants, to grow and reach harvest size in early spring.